 For example, out of the box, every time a Patient resource is written, distinct search parameters are created to index:

-Having all of the indexes above is very useful if you are trying to build a general-purpose system that will support searching by any combination of a wide range of demographics.
+Having all of the indexes above can be useful if you are trying to build a general-purpose system that will support searching by any combination of a wide range of demographics.

-On the other hand, if you are implementing an Implementation Guide that only mandates support for a specific limited number of search parameters, indexing all of these fields adds processing time and index disk space every time a resource is written.
+On the other hand, if you are implementing one or more Implementation Guides that only mandate support for a specific limited number of search parameters, indexing all of these fields adds processing time and index disk space every time a resource is written.

 Search Parameters are controlled in your repository using SearchParameter resources.
 A simple search can be used to determine which search parameters are active, e.g.: